Lloyd deMause

 Lloyd deMause (pronounced de-Moss; September 19, 1931 – April 23, 2020) was an American lay psychoanalyst and social historian, best known for his pioneering work in the field of psychohistory.

 He graduated from Columbia College and did graduate work in political science at Columbia University and later trained as a psychoanalyst.
 He taught psychohistory at the City University of New York.
-He is the founder of the Journal of Psychohistory.
+He is the founder of the Association for Psychohistory, which publishes the Journal of Psychohistory.

 Psychohistory

 Beginning in the 1970s, DeMause began conceiving of psychohistory, a field of study of the psychological motivations of historical events, and their associated patterns of behavior.
 It seeks to understand the emotional origin of the social and political behavior of groups and nations—past and present—by analyzing events in childhood and the family, especially child abuse.

-Legacy

-In a 1994 interview with deMause in The New Yorker, interviewer Stephen Schiff wrote that "to buy into psychohistory, you have to subscribe to some fairly woolly assumptions [...], for instance, that a nation's child-rearing techniques affect its foreign policy", but confessed that "deMause's analyses have often been weirdly prescient."
+Psychogenic Modes Proposed by Lloyd deMause

+DeMause proposed a taxonomy of six historical childrearing styles, which he termed psychogenic modes, arguing that parental capacity for empathy has increased progressively over the course of history and that these shifts have produced corresponding changes in psychological development and social behavior.
+Each mode, in deMause's framework, produces a distinct psychoclass, a type of personality formed by a particular childrearing environment and transmitted to subsequent generations through parenting practices.
+In the opening paragraph of "The Evolution of Childhood," the lead chapter of The History of Childhood (1974), deMause wrote:

+The history of childhood is a nightmare from which we have only recently begun to awaken.
+The further back in history one goes, the lower the level of childcare, and the more likely children are to be killed, abandoned, beaten, terrorized and sexually abused.